Skip To Main Content

 • Ripped jeans, as long as underwear and buttocks are not exposed

-• Tank tops, including spaghetti straps and halter tops
+• Tank tops, including spaghetti straps, and halter tops

 • Athletic attire